 Dark sector particles could be produced from the interactions of either the e^- or the e^+ beam with the corresponding beam dump.
-These particles could be long-lived enough to decay back to SM particles after the beam dump.
-They could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons).
-In this section, we will compare the discovery prospects of dark particles either at a e^- or at a e^+ ILC beam dump experiment.
-This experiment will be complementary compared to past and present electron/positron beam dump experiments.
-In particular, it will run at a larger center of mass energy and it will have access to larger luminosities (see [271] for an early study).
+Since such particles are very weakly coupled to ordinary matter, they could propagate through the beam dump and the muon shield without interacting, and decay back to the SM after that.
+Such events could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons) [379].
+Alternatively, the dark sector particles could decay to other dark sector states, such as the stable DM particles.
+A detector could be mounted behind the muon shield to search for elastic scattering of DM particles on atomic electrons, similarly to what has been proposed for the BDX experiment at JLAB [380].